Student Academic Consulting Center (SACC)

-Q. Can you help me prepare for the College Proficiency Exam?
+Q. Can you help me prepare for the Ability to Benefit (ATB) Exam?

 Q. I need to develop my study skills.
 Can SACC help me?

 Yes.
 SACC has individual tutors who can help you.
 In addition, we have resource materials including videos, books, and handouts to provide you with additional assistance.
-Click here to see some of these resources.
+See some of these resources here.

 Q. I need additional help.
 Are there any SACC tutors available for private tutoring?

 Yes.
 SACC is happy to pass on any request for private tutoring to our staff.
 However, that's where SACC's role ends.
 It is then up to the student and tutor to make arrangements.